-The next part of our experiment is where things got even more interesting.
-We took the recordings and asked readers like you to rate them on likability.
-We had each participant play a clip and then choose from three answers:
+In the second part of our experiment, we took the voice recordings and asked our Science of People readers—like you—to rate the voices on likability.
+We had each participant play a clip and choose from one of three answers:

 Can you guess which hello was rated as the most likable?

 - Happy Hello

 - Sad Hello

 - Angry Hello

 - Power Posing

 There was a clear winner for likability—the most likable voice was the Happy Hello!
 We actually were surprised by this—we guessed the hello with the power pose would do best.
 Boy, were we wrong!
 Even the participant’s normal hello did better than the power-posing hello.

 And the worst-rated hello?
 The angry hello—not surprising, but just another reason to control your anger.

 Find Your Maximum Resonance Point